hardyganatra/InterViewPrep/fundamentals/executionContext.md

 outer();
 ```

-> console.log(i) inside seTimeout remembers and referes to the same global REFERENCE this proves it remembers reference and not value of i (var i is a global variable ) so each 5 setTomeout functions points to same i
+> console.log(i) inside seTimeout remembers and referes to the same global REFERENCE this proves it remembers reference and not value of i (var i is a global variable ) so each 5 setTimeout functions points to same i

 - solution 01
   - - change var to let so when let changes each setTimeout function will get new fresh incremented copy of i